CyVers-AI/oswar/oswar/execution/semantic_errors.md

-# Solidity Security: Understanding Semantic Errors in Smart Contracts
+# Semantic Errors in Smart Contracts

-Category: Smart Contract Vulnerabilities Tags: Execution
+Category: Smart Contract Vulnerabilities
+Tags: Execution

 ## Overview

 Semantic errors represent a unique category of vulnerabilities in smart contracts, often eluding detection by both static and dynamic analysis tools.
-These errors occur at the level of the contract's logic and require deep understanding of the intended behavior of each function and variable.
+These errors occur at the level of the contract's logic and require a deep understanding of the intended behavior of each function and variable.
 Understanding semantic errors is crucial for developing secure and reliable smart contracts.

 ## Description